LudwigEnglbrecht/Digital_Forensic_Readiness_Check/README.md

 This is a web-based application to determine the maturity level of a company regarding Digital Forensic Readiness.
 The theoretical basis for this tool can be found in the paper with the title "Towards a Capability Maturity Model for Digital Forensic Readiness".

-The tool determines the levelof certain capabilities in an organisation based on the seven COBIT 5 enablers and derives a maturity level from this.
+The tool determines the level of certain capabilities in an organization based on the seven COBIT 5 enablers and derives a maturity level from this.
 The following graphic illustrates the concept for evaluating the implemented measures for digital forensic readiness

 <img src="docs/model.jpg" alt="A Capability Maturity Model for Digital Forensic Readiness" width="600px"/>